 Compliance with Laws, Rules, Regulations, and Company Policies

-You are also expected to comply with this Code and Company policies that apply to your role and responsibilities.
+Our Company policies also will help you understand your obligations.
+You are expected to comply with this Code and Company policies that apply to your role and responsibilities.
 For most employees, Company policies can be accessed through Gateway, and we encourage you to review the Company’s policies on a regular basis.
 All employees are required to certify annually that they understand and agree to comply with this Code.

-You are expected to act in the Company’s best interest at all times and to avoid conflicts of interest.
-A “conflict of interest” is a situation in which your private interest interferes with the interests of the Company.
-Conflicts of interest may arise when your personal relationships, financial investments, or other outside activities could impair your ability to perform your work for the Company objectively and effectively.
-Conflicts of interest also may arise when you use your position with the Company for private gain or to obtain benefits for yourself or a Family Member.
+You are expected to act in the Company’s best interest at all times and to avoid Conflicts of Interest.
+Conflicts of Interest may arise when your personal relationships, financial investments, or other outside activities could impair your ability to perform your work for the Company objectively and effectively.
+Conflicts of Interest also may arise when you use your position with the Company for private gain or to obtain benefits for yourself or a Family Member.

-Because conflicts of interest often are not clear cut, the following provides some additional examples to help you recognize conflicts of interest and understand your responsibilities:
+Because Conflicts of Interest must be disclosed annually on the Conflict of Interest Questionnaire and they are often unclear, the following provides some additional examples to help you recognize Conflicts of Interest and understand your responsibilities:

 Conflicts of Interest: Outside Activities/Business Relationships